21Joakim/Jockie-Utils/README.md

 </br>

-If you want to specify commands you simple add more parameters, here's a simple decide command which will decide between two commands
+If you want to specify commands you simply add more parameters, here's a simple decide command which will decide between two statements
 ```
 public class CommandDecide extends CommandImpl {